 This isn’t really a long-term solution though.
 Dehumidifiers tend to be bulky, and use a lot of energy.

 But like so many things, prevention is better than cure in condensation’s case.
 The two longer-term solutions are to make sure your property’s well ventilated and insulated.

-Check prices for energy efficient dehumidifiers
+Check prices for energy-efficient dehumidifiers on Amazon

 1. Keeping your home well ventilated